 Consent to E-mail and Communication

-By providing your e-mail and/or phone number to Cancer Commons via the registration process you agree to receive phone calls, texts, and/or e-mails on your cell phone or other devices.
+By providing your e-mail and/or phone number to Cancer Commons via the registration process you agree to receive phone calls, texts, and/or e-mails on your cell phone, computer, or other devices.
 When you communicate with Cancer Commons via e-mail and/or text message, you are consenting for Cancer Commons to respond to you utilizing the same communication method.

 Communications sent by Cancer Commons may include your medical information, introductions to other medical professionals or business entities, and/or educational resources.

 E-mail or text messages sent without encryption are not secure.
 There is a risk such communications could be intercepted by unknown third parties.
 E-mail content may be changed without the knowledge of the sender or receiver, backup copies of e-mail may still exist even after the sender and receiver have deleted the messages, and e-mail can contain harmful viruses and other programs.
 Additionally, in rare circumstances, security protocols could fail, causing a breach of patient privacy.

 CANCER COMMONS RECOMMENDS THAT YOU DELETE ALL MESSAGES AND E-MAILS AS SOON AS POSSIBLE AFTER REVIEWING THEM TO LIMIT ANY UNAUTHORIZED EXPOSURE.

 The Services are intended for use only within the United States and its territories.
 Cancer Commons makes no representation that the Services are appropriate or available for use outside the US.
 Those who choose to access and use our Services from outside the US do so at their own risk, and are responsible for compliance with applicable laws.

 Cancer Commons should never, under any circumstance, be used for emergency healthcare needs.
 You must seek immediate medical attention through a hospital or medical professional.